The Key to Making Your Business Work

-A company built on a foundation of genuine personal respect will find their Hub of Expectations much easier to manage.
+A company built on a foundation of genuine personal respect will find its Hub of Expectations much easier to manage.
 The work will flow better and the relationships with customers and prospects will be more productive.

 Exposure & Experience = E²

 Everyone’s Core Expectations for respect are developed through exposure and experience.
-Like all other Core Expectations they can’t be learned through the cognitive process.
+Like all other Core Expectations, they can’t be learned through the cognitive process.
 It’s a lifetime of exposure to events combined with how a person experiences them.

-Different people experience the same situation different ways.
+Different people experience the same situation in different ways.
 That’s because everybody has their own personal history of exposure and experience that arrives before their cognitive minds can think.

-Through this process some people come to expect a lot of respect and others not as much.
+Through this process, some people come to expect a lot of respect and others not as much.
 Working with this concept is more art than science.
 Showing too much respect to a person who doesn’t expect much will cause emotional feedback that makes them feel uncomfortable – even though they may not know why they feel that way.
-In business it’s important to choose a minimum standard of respect to use and to know when to shift it up.
+In business, it’s important to choose a minimum standard of respect to use and to know when to shift it up.